 Serves – 4

 Turmeric is the ultimate healthy spice.
 It has been used in India for thousands of years as a spice and medicinal herb.
 Curcumin is the main active ingredient in turmeric.
 It has powerful anti-inflammatory effects and is a very strong antioxidant.
 It is best absorbed with a little fat and black pepper added so using it in curry dishes are an ideal way of optimising its benefits.
 Coconut milk is another potent ingredient providing lauric acid to support immune function plus capyrilic acid known for its anti-microbial benefits.

-- Finely chop the lower part of the lemongrass stalks and place in a food processor or nutri bullet.
-Add the remaining marinade ingredients and blend to form a thick sauce
+- Finely chop the lemongrass stalks and place in a food processor or nutri bullet with the remaining marinade ingredients and blend well.

 - Place the chicken in a container and pour over a little of the sauce and if time marinate overnight or for 30 minutes.
 If you don’t have time just skip this step.

-- Heat the coconut oil in a large saute pan and add the chicken (reserve the marinade).
+- Heat the oil in a large saute pan and add the chicken (reserve the marinade).
 Cook for 5 minutes until it starts to turn white and lightly golden.

-- Add the stir fry vegetables, noodles and remaining sauce and stir simmering for 5-7 minutes until the vegetables are tender and the chicken is cooked through.
+- Add the sauce, vegetables and noodles and cook for 10 minutes until the chicken is cooked through.

-- Sprinkle over some coriander leaves to serve.
+- Sprinkle over some spring onions and coriander leaves to serve.

 Did You Know?

 Use a spiraliser make vegetables noodles which can be used in a whole range of dishes – cooked and raw.
 I love using carrot, sweet potato, courgette, beetroot but you can also make fruity noodles with hard fruits like pears and apples.
 Spiralisers are a fabulous way to increase your intake of vegetables and keep the carbohydrate content of a recipe lower.

 1tbsp coconut oil or olive oil